ferranfg/mpl-publisher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MPL - Publisher 📚 creates from your posts an ebook, print-ready PDF book, EPUB for Kindle Direct Publishing, or audiobook.
-If you are a self-published author ✍️, it will solve the "how to publish my digital book" problem, doing it the simplest possible way 👌.
-Convert your posts to ePub, print-ready PDF, mp3, Kindle, Mobi… etc.
+MPL-Publisher 📚 creates from your posts an ebook, print-ready PDF book, EPUB for Kindle Direct Publishing, or audiobook.
+If you are a self-publishing author ✍️, it will solve the "how to publish my digital book" problem, doing it the simplest possible way 👌.
+Convert your posts to EPUB, print-ready PDF, mp3, Kindle, Mobi… etc.

 == Description ==

-MPL - Publisher 📚 creates from your posts an ebook, print-ready PDF book, EPUB for Kindle Direct Publishing, or audiobook.
-If you are a self-published author ✍️, it will solve the "how to publish my digital book" problem, doing it the simplest possible way 👌, Convert your posts to ePub, print-ready PDF, mp3, Kindle, Mobi… etc.
+MPL-Publisher 📚 creates from your posts an ebook, print-ready PDF book, EPUB for Kindle Direct Publishing, or audiobook.
+If you are a self-publishing author ✍️, it will solve the "how to publish my digital book" problem, doing it the simplest possible way 👌.
+Convert your posts to EPUB, print-ready PDF, mp3, Kindle, Mobi… etc.

 Writing a book successfully is a challenge by itself and publishing an ebook can be pretty painful without the right tools.
 But with Kindle Direct Publishing, Amazon publishing, and other forms of self-publishing, publishing an ebook or audiobook can even be easy.